-- the extension should remain below the existing ridgeline and must be kept as low as possible; - the extension should be less than half of the roof slope; - the extension should not extend off the main outside walls of the house; - a minimum 500mm wide area of original roof should be retained at the bottom and both sides of the dormer; - the roof extension should not extend below the height of the new window sills; - the raising of the ridge height of a dwelling to accommodate a loft conversion will not normally be considered acceptable;
+- the extension should remain below the existing ridgeline and must be kept as low as possible; - the extension should be less than half of the roof slope; - the extension should not extend off the main outside walls of the house; - a minimum 500mm wide area of original roof should be retained at the bottom and both sides of the dormer; - the roof extension should not extend below the height of the new window sills; - the raising of the ridge height of a dwelling to accommodate a loft conversion will not normally be considered acceptable; - in terraced houses the proposal must respect the integrity of the group or the street scene.
+We will discourage the introduction of such extensions, where there are no other examples within the street scene; - the shape and size of the windows should reflect the proportions and finish of windows in the house, as well as lining up vertically with the fenestration on the property; - the new windows should not overlook windows or private open space of adjoining houses or increase overlooking unreasonably.
+In exceptional circumstances, windows containing frosted glass and permanently fixed closed may be acceptable; and

 Rooflights often offer a favourable lighting solution.
-However, these rooflights are not in line with existing windows, and are uncoordinated in terms of size and style.
+However, these rooflights are not in line with existing windows, and are uncoordinated in terms of size and style. • where possible dormer windows or roof extensions should be designed with a pitched roof.
+Large flat-roofed dormer windows proposed in houses with pitched roofs will generally not be acceptable.